goshy29/angular-spring-postgresql/README.md

 6. Create a database and update file "application.properties" with your database credentials
 7. Start the Spring Boot application
 8. Start the frontend development server: npm start
 9. Open the application in your browser: http://localhost:4200

+## PostgreSQL Connection:
+You will find this connection settings at directory "src/main/resources/application.properties" into the spring project.

+spring.datasource.url=jdbc:postgresql://localhost:5432/database \
+spring.datasource.username=username \
+spring.datasource.password=password

+Replace that connection properties("database", "username", "password") with your own database credentials for PostgreSQL.

+**Note: At the root directory of the spring project you will find file "cake_blog_create_table_script.txt" that include creating table script.
+Be sure that you will run first this script into PostgreSQL before starting using this application.**